Smeerel/Churn-Analysis/README.md

 # Results:
 The results of the analysis will include:
-Visualizations illustrating key findings from the EDA.
-Insights into factors influencing customer churn.
-Recommendations for reducing churn rates.
+Visualizations illustrating key findings from the EDA, insights into factors influencing customer churn and recommendations for reducing churn rates.

 ![image](https://github.com/Smeerel/Churn-Analysis/assets/143562418/6a539990-1341-4d5f-adf9-3dc266a4dd60)